ksherman/kds-site-gatsby/src/posts/2009-12-28-dont-think-twice-its-all-right.md

   <img src="https://s3-us-west-2.amazonaws.com/assets.kshermphoto.com/2009PostsImages/December/28/AJyJenni_15.jpg" alt="" />
 </p>

 Still trying to land some pay from The Daily Herald.
 Getting close I feel.
 Otherwise, grad school is coming up!
-Can&#8217;t believe 2009 is coming to an end.
+Can't believe 2009 is coming to an end.
 Well, yes I can.
 Moving out in about a week, should be interesting!

 See ya around.
 Might have some basketball to post this week.

-Peace
+Peace\
-&#8211; KS
+– KS

-Today&#8217;s title is brought to you by Bob Dylan&#8217;s song &#8220;Don&#8217;t Think Twice, It&#8217;s All Right.&#8221; What a song writer.
+Today's title is brought to you by Bob Dylan's song "Don't Think Twice, It's All Right."
+What a song writer.